michael-schlueter/cc-personal-budget/README.md

 ## Project Status
 This project will be enhanced in a future Codecademy challenge project where the aim will be to integrate a database for the data to persist.
 In this version of the project I plan to use Prisma in combination with a PostgreSQL database because I already worked with TypeScript in this project.
+There is another version of this project where I use plain JavaScript and node-postgres to integrate a PostgreSQL database.
+I want to get a better understanding for the trade-offs using one over the other.
 Additionally I may build a frontend to display the envelopes and budgets and to provide CRUD functionality.